fallen-icarus/cardano-loans/README.md

 pubkey or script just from its asset name.
 Plus, it guarantees that Lender IDs and Borrower IDs are always unique, even if the same staking credential is used for both IDs.

-The `compoundFrequency` field determines how often interest must be applied and/or the amount of time a borrower has to meet the `minPayment` requirement.
-If the `compoundFrequency` is set to `Nothing` but the interest is > 0, then the loan would have non-compounding interest.
-The interest can be set to 0 to allow interest-free loans.
-When `compoundFrequency` is set to `Nothing`, the borrower will never need to apply interest or penalties; they can continue making payments until the loan expires.

-The `minPayment` is the minimum required payment a borrower must make each compound period; it does not need to be in a single transaction.
-If the minimum payment has not been met by the time the next interest payment is required, the `penalty` will be applied to the outstanding balance.
-This field incentivizes the borrower to make regular payments on the loan.

-The `penalty` field determines what to do in the case a borrower fails to meet the required minimum payment.
-The penalty can be set to `NoPenalty` to make the offer more competitive against other offers. *You cannot set a penalty unless `minPayment` is greater than 0.* You can set `NoPenalty` for a `minPayment` greater than zero, but there is no point doing that; the `minPayment` field will be ignored.
-If `loanInterest` is set to 0 and `penalty` is set to `NoPenalty`, then the borrower will never need to apply interest or penalties; they can continue making payments until the loan expires.
-It is possible to set penalties on interest-free loans by still specifying a compounding frequency.
+The `epochDuration` field, `loanInterest` field, `compoundingInterest` field, `minPayment` field, and `penalty` field work together to determine the behavior of the loan:
+- `epochDuration` divides the loan into periods of time specified by this field.
+In other words, it divides the loan into epochs.
+- `minPayment` specifies the minimum amount of the loan that must be repaid in each loan epoch.
+This does not need to be satisfied in every payment transaction.
+The borrower can make incremental payments that add up to the required minimum before the end of the current loan epoch.
+- `penalty` determines what should happen if the borrower fails to meet the `minPayment` requirement in a given epoch.
+The penalty will be applied to the outstanding balance.
+It can either be a flat fee or a percent penalty.
+- `loanInterest` determines the interest for the loan.
+The interest is always applied for the first time immediately upon the borrower accepting the loan.
+After that, it will be applied at the end of each loan epoch, but only if `compoundingInterest` is set to `True`.
+If `compoundingInterest` is set to `False`, this would be a non-compounding loan.
+If the `loanInterest` field is set to 0, the `compoundingInterest` field will be ignored.

+If you do not set an `epochDuration`, then there will be no loan epochs and therefore no penalties and/or interest.
+Likewise, even if you set an `epochDuration`, if there are not set penalties and the loan is non-compounding or interest-free, then there will also be no penalties and/or interest.

+The `minPayment` and `penalty` fields are meant to incentivize periodic repayments so that the lender can get more regular payments.
+Not making the required periodic payments will increase the risk of default since even more will need to be paid to the lender to cover the penalties.

 If the lender does not want a particular collateral asset used, the relative value for that asset can be set to 0 to prevent it from counting as collateral.
 Alternatively, the undesired asset can be entirely omitted from the list. *If there is a risk of the collateral changing value over the lifetime of the loan, make sure to factor that into your relative price!* If you would prefer the borrower to use a less volatile asset as collateral, you can make a counter-offer that replaces the volatile collateral asset with the less volatile one.
+You can even make an offer that uses a different loan asset than one requested by the borrower.

-The `collateralIsSwappable` field does not need to be checked since the only possible values are true and false; anything else will cause the script to crash when the datum is parsed.
-This field controls whether collateral can be swapped out during a loan payment.
+The `collateralIsSwappable` field controls whether collateral can be swapped out during a loan payment.
 When swapping out collateral, the total relative value of the collateral backing the loan must still satsify the requirements.
 While being able to swap out collateral favors the borrower, the fact that the lender must explicitly allow it means the borrower cannot abuse this feature.
 Lenders can use this field to make their offers more attactive than offers from other lenders.

 The `offerDeposit` field tells the protocol how much you used to satisfy the minUTxOValue value for the Offer UTxO.
 It will be returned to you when the borrower accepts the offer.